ionic-team/capacitor/site/docs-md/web/pwa-elements.md

 # PWA Elements

-Some Capacitor plugins, such as `Camera`, have web-based UI available when not running natively.
-For example, calling `Camera.getPhoto()` will load a responsive photo-taking experience when running on the web or electron:
+<p class="intro">Some Capacitor plugins, such as <code>Camera</code>, have web-based UI available when not running natively.
+For example, calling <code>Camera.getPhoto()</code> will
+load a responsive photo-taking experience when running on the web or electron:</p>

 <img src="/assets/img/docs/pwa-elements.png" style="height: 200px" />